 Next, I looked at similar products, like sustainable fashion marketplaces and brand eco-rating apps, to get inspiration and discover areas I could offer improvements.
 While I found features such as easy browsing through eco-friendly fabrics and comprehensive brand impact summaries useful, I noticed there was room to improve when it came to the overall user experience.
 Some apps were difficult to navigate, and it was nearly impossible to find products from local Canadian stores.

 From there, I started the user's journey on my app, which turned into the main task flow to be designed.
-I decided to focus on the design of browsing & looking for a t-shirt, seeing as this was a common experience shared among my users, and made use of key product features.
+I focused on the design of browsing & looking for a t-shirt, seeing as this was a common experience shared among my users, and made use of key product features.

-With lofi wireframes, I conducted 2 rounds of testing with 5 participants per round.
+With low-fidelity wireframes, I conducted 2 rounds of testing with 5 participants per round.
+Because of time constraints, I tested with classmates and friends, who did not necessarily fit in my target user group.
 I split the flow into 2 tasks: learning more about a brand and finding a t-shirt that matched their desired qualities in a piece of clothing.
-As users went through these tasks, I observed them, and afterwards asked them about their expectations surrounding the app's design and features.
+I discovered key areas to improve:

 Opportunity to build a deeper connection between consumer & brand